protolambda/zrnt/README.md

 ### Building

-Generate dynamic parts by running `go generate ./...` (make sure you locate the constant-presets relative to the dependency).
+Generate dynamic parts by running `go generate ./...` (make sure the presets submodule is pulled).

-Add a eth2-configuration build-constraint (also known as "build tag") when building ZRNT, or using it as a dependency:
+Add a build-constraint (also known as "build tag") when building ZRNT, or using it as a dependency:

 ```
 go build -tags preset_mainnet